jruels/microservices-k8s/labs/LAB04-Helm-Chart-Build.md

 ## Customize the Chart

-Edit the values.yaml file to customize the deployment:
+Edit the values.yaml file to customize the deployment.
+You can either:
+- **Use VS Code**: Open `nginx-chart/values.yaml` in VS Code editor and replace the contents with the configuration below
+- **Use terminal**: Run the command below to replace the file contents

 ```bash
 cat > nginx-chart/values.yaml << 'EOF'